DSC-UTMap/utmap-website/utmap-server/src/README.md

 ##### controller:

 The controller folder contains the endpoints for the API in manage.py.
 It contains files that route the appropriate http requests calls to their corresponding services.
+These files include the existing locationController.py and eventController.py.
+A subLocationController.py is planned.

+###### locationController.py:

+This file routes http requests related to locations to the locationService.py file.
+The LocationController class adds these routes to the API as resources, making them accessible when the app runs.

+###### eventController.py:

-The eventController.py file routes http requests related to events to the eventService.py file.
-The locationController.py file routes http requests related to locations to the locationService.py file.
+This file routes http requests related to events to the eventService.py file.
+The EventController class adds these routes to the API as resources, making them accessible when the app runs.

 ##### services: